 - Improve overall health by clearing energy blockages in the body (like acupuncture)

 - Gives the mind time for meditation during the longer holds

 Following yoga videos online is a great way to start yin yoga classes in the comfort of your home.
 YogaTonic UK have created a selection of options for your yoga practice at home.

 Yin classes are included in both the monthly subscription packages below.
-Each week there is 1 live streamed yin yoga class, whilst there are 15 filmed videos to watch whenever you want.
+Each week there is 1 live streamed yin yoga class, from our yoga studio, whilst there are 15 filmed videos to watch whenever you want.

 Get access to unlimited videos (over 250 videos!)